BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 **Relationship Point Choices**:
 - Answer "Nymiera" (+2 Damien)

 Go back upstairs and talk to the group in the third room.
-We will use this crystal in a bit, though there are a few quests we will take care of real quick.
+We will use this crystal in a bit, though there are a lot of quests we will take care of first.

 While we're here, you can trade your Sinistea in the lower right corner of the restaurant to get **Poltchageist**!